tomtominator/Toms-Lathe-and-Saw/Spoons.md

 <img src="Spoons/LadleBack.jpg" width="900" height="600">

 A more complex piece.
 The 2 wood types are held together with dowels.
-It is hard to see the beautiful grain in the photos because the wood is so dark but the circular bowl portion reveals the beautiful grain of the pepperwood.
+It is hard to see the beautiful grain in the photos because the wood is so dark but the circular bowl portion reveals the grain of the pepperwood in a pleasing way to the eye.

 __________